Ramona (1928 film): Preservation status

 For decades, Ramona was thought to be lost until archivists rediscovered it in the Národní Filmový Archiv in Prague in 2010.
 The Motion Picture, Broadcasting and Recorded Sound Division of the Library of Congress later transferred Ramona’s highly flammable original nitrate film to acetate safety stock.
 Library of Congress Moving Image Curator Rob Stone was in charge of the challenge of converting Ramona’s Czech intertitles back into English.
 The only available copy was given to the Library of Congress to replicate and then send back to the Czech Republic.

 The restored version of the 1928 film had its world premiere in the Billy Wilder Theater with the Mont Alto Motion Picture Orchestra playing live at the University of California, Los Angeles on March 29, 2014.
+Later, on October 17, 2014, Rodney Sauer and the Mont Alto Motion Picture Orchestra and Film Historian Jeffrey Crouse brought the film "home" to Springdale, Utah, for a special performance to the place where the film was largely shot.
 Carewe's older brother Finis Fox had written Ramona's screenplay and created its intertitles.